404d/.dot/README.md

 ~~~

 ### Vim lagging severly
 Is `vim-fugutive` installed?
-Remove it, you ain't using it anywyas.
+Remove it, you ain't using it anyways.

 <http://wilt.isaac.su/articles/vim-lagging-and-causing-network-io-when-moving-within-a-file>